Skip to content

 Minimalism: A Modern Aesthetic Approach

-Minimalism is a modern art style that began in the 20th century.
-It's all about simplicity and using less.
-This style focuses on the most important parts of design.
-Minimalism is popular in many areas, including art, fashion, and home decor.
+Minimalism is a newer art style.
+It started in the 20th century.
+This style is all about keeping things simple.
+It focuses on what's most important in design.
+Minimalism is popular in art, homes, and even in how people live.

 • Lots of empty space

-Minimalist art often uses basic shapes and colors.
-It tries to create a calm, uncluttered look.
-This style can make spaces feel bigger and more peaceful.
-Many people like minimalism because it helps reduce visual noise.
+Minimalist art often uses basic shapes.
+It tries to create a calm feeling.
+Many people like minimalism because it makes spaces feel bigger and more peaceful.
+It helps reduce visual clutter in our busy world.

 Implementing Nawabi Elements in Minimalist Design